Elzawawy/CNNH/application-layer.md

 - **Two predominant architectural paradigms** : The client-server architecture or The peer-to-peer (P2P) architecture.
 - **In a Client-server architecture** , there is an always-on host, called the server, which services requests from many other hosts, called clients.

-Note that with the client-server architecture, **clients do not directly communicate with each other** (for example, in the Web application, two browsers do not directly communicate.)
+  - Note that with the client-server architecture, **clients do not directly communicate with each other** (for example, in the Web application, two browsers do not directly communicate.)

-Another characteristic of the client-server architecture is that **the server has a fixed, well-known address, called an IP address** such that a client can always contact the server by sending a packet to the server&#39;s IP address.
+  - Another characteristic of the client-server architecture is that **the server has a fixed, well-known address, called an IP address** such that a client can always contact the server by sending a packet to the server&#39;s IP address.

-**Applications using this architecture** : The Web, FTP, Telnet, and e-mail.
+  - **Applications using this architecture** : The Web, FTP, Telnet, and e-mail.

-Often in a client-server application, a single-server host is incapable of keeping up with all the requests from clients.For this reason, a **data center,** housing a large number of hosts, is often used to create a powerful virtual server.A data center can have hundreds of thousands of servers, which must be powered and maintained.
+  - Often in a client-server application, a single-server host is incapable of keeping up with all the requests from clients.For this reason, a **data center,** housing a large number of hosts, is often used to create a powerful virtual server.A data center can have hundreds of thousands of servers, which must be powered and maintained.
 Additionally, the service providers must pay recurring interconnection and bandwidth costs for sending data from their data centers.

 - **In a P2P architecture** , there is minimal (or no) reliance on dedicated servers in data centers.

-Instead the application exploits direct communication between pairs of intermittently connected hosts, called peers.
+  - Instead the application exploits direct communication between pairs of intermittently connected hosts, called peers.
 The peers are not owned by the service provider, but are instead desktops and laptops controlled by users, with most of the peers residing in homes, universities, and offices.

-Because the peers communicate without passing through a dedicated server, the architecture is called **peer-to-peer.**
+  - Because the peers communicate without passing through a dedicated server, the architecture is called **peer-to-peer.**

-**Applications using this architecture** : BitTorrent, Xunlei,Skype
+  - **Applications using this architecture** : BitTorrent, Xunlei,Skype

-One of the most compelling features of P2P architectures is their **self-scalability.** (For example, in a P2P file-sharing application, although each peer generates workload by requesting files, each peer also adds service capacity to the system by distributing files to other peers.)
+  - One of the most compelling features of P2P architectures is their **self-scalability.** (For example, in a P2P file-sharing application, although each peer generates workload by requesting files, each peer also adds service capacity to the system by distributing files to other peers.)

-P2P architectures are also **cost effective** , since they normally don&#39;t require significant server infrastructure and server bandwidth.
+  - P2P architectures are also **cost effective** , since they normally don&#39;t require significant server infrastructure and server bandwidth.

-However, P2P applications **face challenges of security, performance, and reliability due to their highly decentralized structure.**
+  - However, P2P applications **face challenges of security, performance, and reliability due to their highly decentralized structure.**

 - Some applications have **hybrid architectures** , combining both client-server and P2P elements.
 For example, for many instant messaging applications, servers are used to track the IP addresses of users, but user-to-user messages are sent directly between user hosts (without passing through intermediate servers)

-**2.1.2 Processes Communicating:**
+### 2.1.2 Processes Communicating

 - Before building your network application, you also need a basic understanding of how the programs, running in multiple end systems, communicate with each other.
 - It is not actually programs but **processes** that communicate.
 A process can be thought of as a program that is running within an end system.
 When processes are running on the same end system, they can communicate with each other with interprocess communication, using rules that are governed by the end system&#39;s operating system.